EDUCATION Community Cooperative School

 1949-1972

 The Community or Cooperative School, as it has come to be known, was an educational program quickly put together following the closure of the Boarding School in 1949.
-It was a cooperative program with the Harlan County Board of Education and it persisted in a variety of forms until 1972 when the programs were moved from Pine Mountain to the new Green Hills Elementary School created by the Harlan County Board of Education to serve the valley’s K-12 population.
+It was a cooperative program with the Harlan County Board of Education and it persisted in a variety of forms until 1972 when the educational program was moved from Pine Mountain to the new Green Hills Elementary School created by the Harlan County Board of Education to serve the valley’s K-12 population.

 Mary Rogers, in her The Pine Mountain Story, describes the creation of the educational program: